dabuar98/knock-knock-messages/README.md

 3. **Run the Program:**
    - Execute the program by typing the following command:
      ```sh
-     node knock-knock.js
+     node knock-words.js
      ```

 4. **Enjoy the Joke:**
-   - The program will output a random knock-knock joke to the terminal.
+   - The program will output a random knock-knock joke to the terminal everytime is run.

 #### Example Usage